Spicy Sichuan (dan dan) noodles

 A traditional Chinese noodle favourite that combines sweet, salty and spicy flavours for a power-house of a meal.

 Combine the pork, soy sauce and salt in a small bowl and mix well.
 Heat a wok or sauté pan until it is hot.
 Add the oil and deep-fry the pork, stirring with a spatula to break it into small pieces (Caution: hot oil can be dangerous.
-Do not leave unattended.)
+Do not leave unattended).
 When the pork is crispy and dry, after about 5-6 minutes, remove it with a slotted spoon and drain on a plate lined with kitchen paper.
+Carefully strain and reserve the oil.
+You can also roast the pork mince in the oven at 200C/180C Fan/Gas 6 for 20 minutes or until browned, if preferred.

-Pour off the oil and strain and reserve it.
-Pour two tablespoons of the oil back in the wok.
-Reheat the wok and add the garlic, ginger and spring onions, and stir-fry for 30 seconds.
-Add the sesame paste (or peanut butter), soy sauce, chilli oil, salt and chicken stock and simmer for four minutes.
+Pour two tablespoons of the pork oil back in the wok over a medium-high heat.
+Stir-fry the garlic, ginger and spring onions for 30 seconds.
+Add the sesame paste (tahini or peanut butter), soy sauce, chilli oil, salt and chicken stock and simmer for 4 minutes.

-Cook the noodles in a large pan of boiling water for two minutes if they are fresh, or five minutes if they are dried.
+Cook the noodles in a large pan of salted boiling water for 2 minutes if they are fresh, or 5 minutes if they are dried.
 Drain the noodles well in a colander.
-Divide the noodles into individual bowls or put them in a large soup tureen.
-Ladle on the sauce, garnish with the fried pork, Sichuan peppercorns and chopped chilli, if using, and serve at once.
+Divide the noodles into individual bowls.
+Ladle over the sauce, garnish with the fried pork, Sichuan peppercorns, chopped chilli (if using) and coriander, and serve at once.